Sprint retrospectives are the only ceremony most teams actually like. They are also the ceremony with the shortest memory.

-Why Retrospectives Forget Their Own Lessons
+Why Retros Forget Their Own Lessons

-Three structural forces cause this amnesia:
+Three structural forces produce the amnesia.

-Read 26 documents across 3 platforms manually
+Re-reading 26 documents across 3 platforms by hand

 No frequency tracking across sprints

-Action items forgotten between sprints
+Action items lost between retros

-Agent ingests all documents in minutes
+Agent ingests every document in minutes

-Semantic clustering groups themes objectively
+Semantic clustering groups themes by meaning, not by phrasing

-Frequency and recurrence tracked automatically
+Frequency and recurrence span tracked per pattern

-Unresolved patterns flagged with full history
+Unresolved patterns flagged with full appearance history

-Patterns visible to anyone regardless of tenure
+Patterns visible to anyone, regardless of tenure

-- 1
+- [01]

-Extract raw content from each platform
+Pull raw content from each platform

-- 2
+- [02]

 Parse platform-specific structure into retro items

-- 3
+- [03]

-Normalize into a unified RetroItem schema
+Normalize into the unified RetroItem schema

 Every extracted item becomes a RetroItem with fields: id (UUID), sprintId (e.g. 'sprint-47'), date (ISO 8601), text (cleaned string), sentiment (positive | negative | neutral), source (confluence | notion | gdocs), and raw (original text for debugging).
-Strip markdown formatting, normalize whitespace, and remove facilitator meta-comments.
+Strip markdown, normalize whitespace, drop facilitator meta-comments.
+The cleaner this layer is, the less noise propagates downstream.

-lib/retro-normalizer.tsinterface RetroItem {
+interface RetroItem {

 id: string;